-Quality management systems operated by the certified contractors are formally assessed to ensure compliance with the requirements of ISO 9001.
+Quality management systems operated by the certified contractors are formally assessed to ensure compliance with the requirements of BS EN ISO 9001.
 Each certificate is valid for three years during which period SCCS conducts six-monthly surveillance audits to monitor continued compliance with the certified management system.

 Environmental Management System Certification (EM)

-Environmental management systems operated by the certified contractors are formally assessed to ensure compliance with the requirements of ISO 14001.
+Environmental management systems operated by the certified contractors are formally assessed to ensure compliance with the requirements of BS EN ISO 14001.
 Each certificate is valid for three years during which period SCCS conducts six-monthly surveillance audits to monitor continued compliance with the certified management system.

 Occupational Health and Safety Management System Certification (HSM)